Am I Anorexic? Questions to Ask Yourself

 Medical Definition of Anorexia

-3. Distorted body image, obsession over self-evaluated body weight and shape, and denial that your low body weight is a problem
+3. Distorted body image, obsession over self-evaluated body weight and shape, and denial that low body weight is a problem

 Who Is Best Trained to Diagnose Anorexia?